 – Philippians 4:8

-Other websites view core awareness from other spiritual perspectives.
+Other websites view core awareness from various spiritual perspectives.
 For example, Harold Cober is a Certified Energy Medicine Analyst – a specialist in “vibrational healing.”
 He developed his own theology, called Theodynamics, which hasn’t gained much acceptance.
 But he does have some interesting things to say about the reticular system –

 Cober calls core awareness the “sixth sense” – our intuitive or spiritual sense.
 But he says it might better be called our “first sense… the sense of existing… it’s the energy that drives the other senses.”